 The teacher describes an image or reads a sentence related to the context.
 Students work individually or collaboratively to identify that image and move it to the beginning of the sequence.
 The teacher continues until all images have been described with students sequencing each image in order according to what they hear.

-On Google slides: The teacher prepares a slide deck and shares it, giving editing access to all students in the class.
+On Google Slides: The teacher prepares a slide deck and shares it, giving editing access to all students in the class.
 Each slide contains a set of images.
 Students work individually or collaboratively to sequence the images.

-On Formative and with other similar tools: Students are given a set of images.
+On Formative and with other similar websites: Students are given a set of images.
 Each image has a corresponding letter.
 Below the images, there is a ‘sequencing’ question, that allows students to drag letters to the correct order.

 This activity can be done as interpretive listening or interpretive reading, depending on the age and literacy level of students.